The Nest

 What if your landlord wrongfully deducts or doesn’t return your security deposit

-If the tenant disagrees with the landlord over the return of the security deposit, payment of interest, or if the landlord does not return the security deposit, the tenant may begin a case in small claims court.
+If the tenant disagrees with the landlord over the return of the security deposit or payment of interest, or if the landlord does not return the security deposit, the tenant may begin a case in small claims court.
 Tenants may also contact the Consumer Frauds and Protection Bureau of the New York State Attorney General’s Office to get the proper security deposit returned.

 The Takeaway